pc2/Aurora-HLS/README.md

   source env.sh
 ```

-TODO: update with topologies
+There are scripts available for configuring the three topologies [loopback](./scripts/configure_loopback.sh), [pair](./scripts/configure_pair.sh) and [ring](./scripts/configure_ring.sh).
+They also include a link to a visualisation.

 There is one script for simple synthesis and one for synthesing all configurations with datawidth converter enabled or disabled and framing or streaming enabled.
 With all synthesized configurations available, you can test them with one [script](./scripts/run_over_all_configs.sh).

-For quick testing, there are two scripts, which do a simple run on either 3 or 6 FPGAs (1 or 2 nodes).
+For quick testing, there are three scripts which configure each topology and set the right mode parameter.

 The scripts are passing all parameters to the test run.

 There is also a helper script which runs a given script for every available FPGA node.
-You can use it with scripts which are running on one node.

 ```
-./scripts/for_every_node.sh ./scripts/run_N1_over_framesizes.sh
+./scripts/for_every_node.sh ./scripts/run_over_all_configs.sh
 ```

 <p align="center"><sup>Copyright&copy; 2023-2025 Gerrit Pape (papeg@mail.upb.de)</sup></p>